xapicohort/-team-hr-open-standards-assessments-wg/README.md

 ## Areas where your team may need support:
 External Factors:
-xAPI Profile Specfication
+xAPI Profile Specfication,
-xAPI 2.0 standard to be released via IEEE
+xAPI 2.0 standard to be released via IEEE,
 ADL Funded Profile Server to be release for the xAPI Community

 ## What you hope to accomplish in the next week: